-The project site is located approximately in the central portion of the Great Valley geomorphic province of California.
-The Geologic Map of the San Francisco-San Jose Quadrangle, scale 1:250,000, compiled by D.L.
+The project site is situated within the approximate central portion of the Great Valley geomorphic province of California.
+Surficial Holocene alluvium (active stream and river deposits) and Pleistocene older alluvium of the Modesto Formation (riverbank deposits) underlie the bridge site according to the Geologic Map of the San Francisco-San Jose Quadrangle, scale 1:250,000, compiled by D.L.
 Wagner, EJ.
 Bortugno, and R.D.
-McJunkin, 1990, second printing 2005, California Geological Survey, indicates the site is underlain by alluvial deposits of the Pleistocene aged Modesto Formation.
+McJunkin, 1990, second printing 2005, California Geological Survey.
+Field investigation at the site indicated that the distribution of the alluvial and fill soils underlying the bridge site is relatively consistent.
+These soils are predominately fine to medium grained sand with some coarse sand and gravel, and lesser amounts of silts and mixtures of silt, clay and sand.
+Specifically, the soils encountered during investigation can be divided into three relatively distinct zones.